 - Communicating an enterprise view of top risks and board risk oversight, e.g., is there a periodic board-level dialogue regarding management’s appetite for risk-taking and whether the organization’s risk profile is consistent with that risk appetite?

-Protiviti will hold a complimentary 75-minute webinar exploring the implications of the survey results on December 18, 2019 at 1:00 p.m.
+Protiviti held a 75-minute webinar exploring the implications of the survey results on December 18, 2019 at 1:00 p.m.
 PST, featuring DeLoach, Protiviti Managing Director, co-author of the report and blog host, Protiviti Executive Vice President Pat Scott, and NC State’s Dr. Mark Beasley, professor of Enterprise Risk Management and director of NC State’s ERM Initiative and co-author of the report.
-Please register for the webinar here.
+Watch the webinar on-demand here.